 I set out to stock up on bottled water and energy food.
 I bought an apple, granola, cookies, and jerky, then returned to my hotel for a swim, relieved to find that the promiscuous local teens had finally packed it in for the day.

 I often find that when faced with an early wake-up for something exciting, I am so nervous about oversleeping that I simply toss and turn and never really fall asleep.
 That night was no exception, and 4:30 came way too early.
 The booking agent flagged me down (I was so sleepy that I literally walked right past the offices!) and served me coffee, which to me is the real nectar of the gods.
 I was wearing convertible shorts, a windbreaker, Lowa boots and REI socks, and immediately felt overdressed when the other hiker, a Brit whose name escapes me (we’ll call him “Nigel”) showed up, wearing Umbros, cross-trainers, and a tank-top.
-I was about to start on my second cup of coffee when our transport to the trailhead, a yellow U.S. schoolbus that was re-purposed as Nicaraguan public transport, arrived!
+I was about to start on my second cup of coffee when our transport to the trailhead, a yellow U.S. schoolbus that was re-purposed as Nicaraguan public transport and fitted with a belching muffler, arrived.
 It was just Nigel, myself, and a local, craggy-faced abuelita on board until our guide, Bernal, boarded further along the road.

 We alighted a few kilometers up the road, posed for the requisite trailhead picture, then hit the trail.
 The sun started rising within minutes, and it wasn’t long before I found myself shedding my windbreaker.
 The first mile or two of trail is level as it passes a horse pasture on the left and a ranger station on the right.
 I wish I had hiked slower to savor the grade, because once we began our ascent, not far beyond an enormous ceiba tree, things got really bad, really quickly.